Anticyclotomic p-adic l-functions and the exceptional zero phenomenon: Introduction

 \section{Introduction}

-Let $F$ be a totally real field and let $A$ be an elliptic curve defined over $F$ (although our results apply for general abelian varieties of $\GL_2$-type).
+Let $F$ be a totally real field of degree $d$ and let $A$ be a modular elliptic curve defined over $F$ (although our results apply for general modular abelian varieties).
 One of the central research topics in Modern Number Theory is the relation between the arithmetic of $A$ and the analysis of the (Hasse-Weil) $L$-function $L(A,s)$ attached to $A$.
-The $L$-function $L(A,s)$ as and all its twists $L(A,\psi,s)$, where $\psi$ is a finite character of the Galois group $\Gal(F^{ab}/F)$ of the maximal abelian extension $F^{ab}$ of $F$, are $\C$-valued functions that satisfy a certain symmetric functional equations relating their values at $s$ and $2-s$.
+The $L$-function $L(A,s)$ and all its twists $L(A,\psi,s)$, where $\psi$ is a finite order character of the Galois group $\Gal(F^{ab}/F)$ of the maximal abelian extension $F^{ab}$ of $F$, are $\C$-valued functions that satisfy a certain symmetric functional equations relating their values at $s$ and $2-s$.
 The well-known \emph{Birch and Swinnerton-Dyer conjecture} predicts that the rank of the Mordel-Weil group $A(F)$ coincides with the order of vanishing of $L(A,1)$.
-Later generalizations by Bloch and Kato predict that the rank of the $\psi$-isotypical component $A(F)[\psi]=A(F^{ab})\otimes_{\Z[\Gal(F^{ab}/F)]}\C(\psi)$ agrees with the order of vanishing of $L(A,\psi,1)$.
+Later generalizations by Mazur and Tate predict that the rank of the $\psi$-isotypical component $A(F)[\psi]=A(F^{ab})\otimes_{\Z[\Gal(F^{ab}/F)]}\C(\psi)$ agrees with the order of vanishing of $L(A,\psi,1)$.

-If $A$ has either ordinary good or bad multiplicative reduction at all places above $p$, we obtain a better understanding of the arithmetic of $A/F$ if we replace the $\C$-analysis of $L(A,s)$ by the a $\C_p$-analysis of its $p$-adic avatar $L_p(A,s)$, the (cyclotomic) $p$-adic $L$-function of $A$.
-This is a $\C_p$-valued function that \emph{interpolates} the critical values $L(A,\psi,1)$, for any finite character $\psi$ of the Galois group $\cG_p\simeq\Z_p$ of the cyclotomic $\Z_p$-extension $F_p^{cyc}$ of $F$ unramified outside $p$ and $\infty$.
+If $A$ has either ordinary good or bad multiplicative reduction at all places above $p$, we obtain a better understanding of the arithmetic of $A/F$ if we replace the complex analysis of $L(A,s)$ by the a $p$-adic analysis of its $p$-adic avatar $L_p(A,s)$, the (cyclotomic) $p$-adic $L$-function of $A$.
+This is a $\C_p$-valued function that \emph{interpolates} the critical values $L(A,\psi,1)$, for any finite order character $\psi$ of the Galois group $\cG_p\simeq\Z_p$ of the cyclotomic $\Z_p$-extension $F_p^{cyc}$ of $F$ unramified outside $p$ and $\infty$.
 The function $L_p(A,s)$ is defined as